pnp/powershell/pages/articles/configuration.md

 ### Disable or Enable version checks

-Setting the environment variable `PNPPOWERSHELL_UPDATECHECK` to `false` or `off`, i.e. by using `$env:PNPPOWERSHELL_UPDATECHECK=off`, will disable the version check which is occuring when executing `Connect-PnPOnline`.
+Setting the environment variable `PNPPOWERSHELL_UPDATECHECK` to `false` or `off`, i.e. by using `$env:PNPPOWERSHELL_UPDATECHECK=off`, will disable the version check which is occurring when executing `Connect-PnPOnline`.
 Setting it to any other value will enable it.
 Notice that this version check will only occur once during a PowerShell session.
 If you close PowerShell and reopen it, the version will be checked again.

 ### Disable or Enable telemetry